-Activity Technique(s) Draft Document: Drafts are made available online (www.knoxmobility.org) and at the TPO office.
-Comment Opportunities: At public meetings At events throughout the region Via electronic formats (e-mail, online comment cards, etc.) By USPS mail to the TPO office In person at the TPO office During standing meetings (Technical Committee, Executive Board, Mobility Advisory Committee, and public meetings held specifically for Mobility Plan updates) Through mail- or web-based surveys and questionnaires (may be used to gather information about specific projects in some cases) Comment Period: A minimum of 30 days is given prior to adoption for updates and amendments.1 The public comment period begins with public notice.
-Public Meeting(s): Public meeting(s) are held during the public comment period.
+Activity Technique(s) Draft Document: Drafts are made available online ( www.knoxmobility.org ) and at the TPO office.
+Comment Opportunities: At public meetings At events throughout the region Via e-mail By USPS mail to the TPO office By phone on a dedicated voicemail line In person at the TPO office During standing meetings (Technical Committee, Executive Board, and public meetings held specifically for Mobility Plan updates) Through mail- or web-based surveys and questionnaires (may be used to gather information about specific projects in some cases) Comment Period: A minimum of 30 days is given prior to adoption for updates and amendments.
+The public comment period begins with public notice.
+Public Meeting(s): Public meetings are held during the public comment period.
 Separate meetings are held for the draft plan and the final Mobility Plan.
 Public Meeting Notice: Ten to 14 days prior to the public meeting, announcements will be disseminated.
 Seven to 10 days prior to the public meeting, a media release may be sent.
 Meetings may also be posted on community calendars.
-Ten to 14 days prior to the public meeting, paid media advertisement and/or a public notice will be published in appropriate local newspapers.2 Amendment Notice: Amendment notices will be sent through web announcements, public notice in appropriate local newspapers, and regularly scheduled meetings.
+Ten to 14 days prior to the public meeting, paid media advertisement and/or a public notice may be published in appropriate local newspapers.
+Amendment Notice: Amendment notices will be sent through web announcements, public notice in appropriate local newspapers, and regularly scheduled meetings.
 Summary of Comments Received: All public comments will be made available online.
 A public comment summary memo will be made available prior to the Executive Board meeting for the Mobility Plan update.
-Written and verbal comments are summarized and incorporated into the final Mobility Plan.3 Meeting and event summaries, comments and responses, survey reports, and more will be reported on the Mobility Plan website.
+Written and verbal comments are summarized and incorporated into the final Mobility Plan.
+Meeting and event summaries, comments and responses, survey reports, and more will be reported on the Mobility Plan website.
 Final, Adopted Document: The final document is made available on the Mobility Plan website and at the TPO office.
 Upon adoption of the final document, interested parties will be notified that the document is available on the Mobility Plan website.
 Information will also be shared on the TPO website, on social media, in the TPO newsletter, and with partnering agencies and organizations.

-Evaluation Technique(s): Success of the Regional Mobility Plan outreach is measured by number of views on the TPO website, circulation of the newspapers in which public notices were placed, social media reach, number of survey respondents, number of comments received, and number of citizens reached through public meetings and events.
+Evaluation Success of the Regional Mobility Plan outreach is measured by Technique(s): number of views on the TPO website, circulation of the newspapers in which public notices were placed, social media reach, number of survey respondents, number of comments received, and number of citizens reached through public meetings and events.

 The Mobility Plan incorporates community input that is received from development of the Plan through final adoption.
-This is done through project prioritization that is determined based on feedback from public surveys, the Technical Committee and the Advisory Committee.
-Also, as recurring themes become apparent over time, they are incorporated into the draft Plan.
-The TPO keeps track of all comments in a database and will respond to specific questions.
-Comments are summarized and shared with the public on the Mobility Plan website and in the Appendices of the final document.
+This is done through project prioritization that is determined based on feedback from public comments and surveys and the Technical Committee.
+The TPO keeps track of all comments and will respond to specific questions.
+Comments are shared with the public on the Mobility Plan website and in the Appendices of the final document.